-Overfeeding is generally not a great practice for overall health in any animal.
+Overfeeding is generally not a great practice for the overall health of any animal.
 It is better to underfeed your fish than the alternative since uneaten food essentially becomes waste in an aquatic habitat.
 To avoid adding buildup and rising CO2 levels in your goldfish’s watery home, only feed the fish as much food as it can consume within one minute.

 Invest in a Bigger Tank

 A tank with a larger surface area will lengthen your fish’s potential lifespan and encourage its growth.
 Since oxygen enters the tank through the water’s surface, the greater the surface area, the greater the oxygen flow.
 Waste from the goldfish will build up faster in a smaller space, thickening the water and increasing CO2 levels.

 As such, goldfish bowls are not the best idea.
 We recommend checking out secondhand options for more spacious and affordable aquariums.

 How to Know When Your Tank’s Oxygen Levels Are Too Low?

 As discussed above, stagnant, warm water is hazardous to your fish’s health.
 There are two warning signs that your fish’s health may be in jeopardy.
 If your goldfish exhibits either of these two signs, you will need to act fast to save the fish’s life.